 Weddings will not be undertaken.

 In a clear directive from Guildford Diocese today (20/3/120) all corporate and public services, worship (including Mothering Sunday) and social activities have now been cancelled.
-On Sundays Revs Andrew & Helen will carry out a short private act of worship on behalf of everyone in our communities.
-The Church building will remain closed at other times.
+On Sundays Revs Andrew will carry out a short act of worship streamed live on Facebook on behalf of everyone in our communities.
+The Church building will remain closed at all times.

 However, we will do all we can to keep our Church family together, united in Christ and engaged with the needs of others.
 It is important that we all stay strong in faith through these difficult times, and gather and share together although isolated in our own homes.